 They probably already know that anyway so all it would be doing is to make you look easily gotten back.

 We’d rather your straying love believe that you are strong enough to move on and that they had better get their act together or they could lose you.

 Such refusal to initiate contact except when absolutely necessary to be a co-parent is that action (or inaction).

-If your children have their own phones, don’t send messages to your children through your ex or separated spouse.
+If your children have their own smart phones, don’t send messages to your children through your ex or separated spouse.

 Contact your children directly.

 The same is true if you work with your spouse.